arozhkov/jimi-robot/README.md

 ## _metrics.yaml_

-This file is a library of all metrics you can collect from your servers.
-Metrics are split in groups and you can assign these groups to the sources.
-Please bare in mind that collection process is not initiated by the presence of the metric in this file.
+This file is a library of all metrics that you can collect from your servers.
+Metrics are split into groups and you can assign these groups to the sources.
+Please bear in mind that the collection process is not initiated by the presence of the metric in this file.
-_Here is just an example of `metrics.yaml`, of course you can define other groups and add as much metrics as you need._
+_Here is just an example of `metrics.yaml`, of course you can define other groups and add as many metrics as you need._

     metrics: